What is this notification?

 Commission customers with questions about this public notification should call 413-310-3501 or email firstname.lastname@example.org.

-The Commission will also be providing information on HAA5 and planned solutions at the following events:
+The Commission also provided information on HAA5 and planned solutions at the following events (presentations are available below):

 - City Council Health and Human Services Committee: Tuesday, April 9, 5 PM, City Hall Room 200